Chicago Calling

 Chicago Calling is a 1951 drama film directed by John Reinhardt and starring Dan Duryea and Mary Anderson.

-The film centers on the unsuccessful drinking photographer Bill Cannon (Dan Duryea), whose wife abandons him, leaving with their daughter to another city.
+The film centers on the unsuccessful photographer Bill Cannon (Dan Duryea), whose wife abandons him, leaving with their daughter to another city.
 When the two get into a car accident along the way, Bill desperately seeks for money to call to Chicago to find out about their fate.
 Having met an unfortunate single boy in the process, Bill gets so close with him that, after learning about his daughter's death, he starts calling the boy his son.

-Noting the weaknesses in the plot, critics nevertheless noted that the film is still good thanks to the strong play of Duryea.
+Noting the weaknesses in the plot, critics nevertheless noted that the film is still good thanks to the strong performance by Duryea.

 Plot

 Bill Cannon's drinking and seeming unwillingness to settle down in a job costs him his family.
 His wife, Mary, decides to move to her mother's in Baltimore, and is taking her and Bill's daughter, Nancy, with her.
 An aspiring but failed photographer, Bill pawns his camera to pay for Mary's car-ride share; he then goes on an alcohol binge.

 Finally returning home two days later, Bill meets a telephone lineman, Jim, who is removing the phone because of an overdue bill.
 A telegram from Mary is also there.
 Nancy has been seriously injured in a car crash near Chicago, and Mary has wired that she will telephone Bill to let him know how Nancy's required surgery goes.

 In desperation, Bill persuades Jim to keep the phone line there for 24 more hours.
 He desperately seeks ways to get the $53 he needs but is refused loans and relief.
 A young boy, Bobby Kimball, accidentally hits, but only slightly injures, Bill's dog with his bicycle.

 The two become friends and Bill learns that Bobby is being raised by an abusive sister, Babs, who intends to place him in an orphanage when she marries her boyfriend.
 Bobby offers the money he has saved working at the market, $57.75, to Bill to pay for the phone service.
 They go to Bobby's home where the boy discovers his savings bank is missing.
 Babs' boyfriend is napping on Bobby's bed and a roll of money has slipped from his pocket.
 After Babs tells Bobby she hid the savings bank for safety, Bill leaves.
 Bobby catches up to him and gives him the boyfriend's money, over $100.
 They agree that Bill will use what he needs and when Bobby finds his own money, he will replace it all in a manner that will ensure the boyfriend never knows his money was taken.